livechat/chat.io-docs/site/content/configuration-api/readme.md

 ## Overview

-With Customer API you can join the conversation as **a customer**.
-It has a different set of methods than the [Agent API](/docs/agent-api).
-The main reason to have separate APIs for both Customer and Agent is their specific use cases.
+Configuration API is a service for storing configuration of the license.

 ## Use cases

-The basic use case for this tool is to post messages as a customer.
-This API is used for chat.io chat widget.
+The basic use case for Configuration API is to set up webhooks and define storage for your app or service.

-You can use Customer API to build your very own chat widget or just perform chats in the name of a customer.

 ## Important notes

-To use this tool you need to have basic knowledge about REST or websocket APIs, OAuth 2.0 protocol and your technology of choice.
-We've got examples ready in JavaScrip, Go and Pyhon.
+To use this API you need to have basic knowledge about REST or websocket APIs, OAuth 2.0 protocol and your technology of choice.

 If you want to perform a chat from the agent perspective, you should use [Agent API](/docs/agent-api).